cube3power/atsd/integration/pentaho/data-integration/README.md

 ### Configure Connection Properties

-- Enter JDBC URL into the `Custom Connection URL` field where `ATSD_HOSTNAME` is the hostname of the ATSD database instance:
+- Enter JDBC URL into the `Custom Connection URL` field where `atsd_hostname` is the hostname of the ATSD database instance:

-  `jdbc:atsd://ATSD_HOSTNAME:8443;tables=inflation%`
+  `jdbc:atsd://atsd_hostname:8443;tables=inflation%`

 > `tables` is an optional metric name filter.
 Review ATSD JDBC [URL parameters](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) for additional details.